cloverstudio/ThinWS/README.md

         payload: any
     }

-`roomID`        - required (for subscribe, unsubscribe and message types) and is there for the server to know which room to send the payload to.
+`roomID`        - required and is there for the server to know which room is the message for.

 Note: you don't need to worry about the rest of the parameters, the library will handle that for you.
 This is here for informational purposes.